Mrcatscode/Requiem/README.txt

 Requiem AI is intended to be a source of public information.
 Requiem AI is powered by Google's Gemini API

-You must add your own Google Gemini activation key in order for the AI to work. you can get this key from
-Gemini's API page
+You must add your own Google Gemini activation key to use the AI. you can get this key from Gemini's API page

 Requiem is made in Python.
-I used visual studio to to make the code which allows Requiem to function.
+I used visual studio.